rbarile17/lp-dixit/README.md

 Read the paper for a detailed formalization of the approach!

-Make sure to also read the Report on Additional Experiments!
+Check the Report on Additional Experiments!

 ## Installation